iot-bus/Basic-Chat/README.md

 # Basic-Chat
-Bluetooth Low Energy App for iOS using Swift.
+Bluetooth Low Energy App for iOS using Swift originally written by Adafruit.
+Updated for Swift 4 and to easily interface with BLESerial library for esp32 on github at: https://github.com/iot-bus/BLESerial
-Looking to learn how Bluetooth Low Energy works in iOS & Swift 3?
-Well look no farther, we've got what you've been waiting for!